 The Australian Retail industry, however, has experienced a sustained, long-term decline in employment growth across the past ten years.
 Analysis conducted by the National Retail Association reveals a 10-year average growth rate of 1.2 per cent, which ranks the Retail industry as one of the lowest performing sectors in terms of employment growth, and well below the national average of 2.6 per cent for all other industries.
 While the sheer size of the retail workforce means that any growth means significant numbers of new jobs, nonetheless the declining rate of growth should be a significant concern for policy makers.

-Employment Growth - Australian Retail orth Rate --- 10-Year Average (1.2%) ---- Linear average unemployment rate, at 3.8 per cent, which is higher than the national average for all other industries (3.1 per cent)2.
+6291.0.55.003 - Labour Force, Australia, Detailed, Quarterly, Feb 2014 average unemployment rate, at 3.8 per cent, which is higher than the national average for all other industries $(3.1 \text{ per cent})^2$ .